haraka/Haraka/docs/Outbound.md

 This hook is called with `(hmail, [host, ip, response, delay, port, mode, recipients])` as parameters:

-`host` is the hostname of the MX that the message was delivered to, `ip` is the IP address of the host that the message was delivered to, `response` variable contains the SMTP response text returned by the host that received the message and will typically contain the remote queue ID and `delay` is the time taken between the queue file being created and the message being delivered.
+* `host` - Hostname of the MX that the message was delivered to,
+* `ip` - IP address of the host that the message was delivered to,
+* `response` - Variable contains the SMTP response text returned by the host that received the message and will typically contain the remote queue ID and
+* `delay` - Time taken between the queue file being created and the message being delivered.
-`port` is the port that the message was delivered to.
+* `port` - Port number that the message was delivered to.
-`mode` shows whether SMTP or LMTP was used to deliver the mail.
+* `mode` - Shows whether SMTP or LMTP was used to deliver the mail.
-`recipients` is an Address array containing all of the recipients that were successfully delivered to.
+* `recipients` - an Address array containing all of the recipients that were successfully delivered to.

 Bounce Messages